AdobeDocs/workfront.en/help/classic/workfront-fusion/modules/iterator-module.md

   ![](assets/specialized-iterators-350x135.jpg)

 <!--
-Learn when to use an Iterator in your scenarios
+<h2 data-mc-conditions="QuicksilverOrClassic.Draft mode">Learn when to use an Iterator in your scenarios</h2>
 -->

 <!--
-The video below is module 1 of the 3 part lesson titled Iterator and Array Aggregator.
-It explains the purpose of the Iterator and the Array Aggregator and with the help of a sample scenario, explains when to use an Iterator and what to do with the output.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">The video below is module 1 of the 3 part lesson titled Iterator and Array Aggregator.
+It explains the purpose of the Iterator and the Array Aggregator and with the help of a sample scenario, explains when to use an Iterator and what to do with the output.</p>
 -->

 <!--
-video
+<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">video</p>
 -->

 ## Troubleshooting: Mapping panel does not display mappable items under iterator module